opensearch-project/project-website/_posts/2024-05-07-opentelemetry-metrics-visualization.md

 ![Line Chart Point Info](/assets/media/blog-images/2024-05-07-opentelemetry-metrics-visualization/line_data-point_info.png){:class="img-centered"}

-We can see the timestamp and cpu time used.
+We can see the timestamp and CPU time used.
 The labels for pod and container names are presented, but hard to recognize.
 This is caused by the double aggregation.
 If we used just pod names, this would be much better.